vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Proposed Method

+In brief, RGB-D data is processed in real time, providing integrated visual and depth information to subsequent modules.
+Visual features are extracted and tracked across frames in the \textit{Tracking} thread, where pose information is either initialized or refined, depending on the map reconstruction stage, thereby creating a 3D map of tracked features.
+KeyFrame selection, a critical step following feature extraction, is performed within the \textit{Tracking} thread by analyzing visual cues.
+These KeyFrames contain 3D map points and point clouds, forming the foundation for subsequent processes.
 KeyFrames are then sent to the \textit{Local Mapping} thread for map integration and optimization, with inaccurately posed KeyFrames culled for enhanced accuracy.
 Simultaneously, the \textit{Building Component Recognition} thread identifies and localizes walls and ground surfaces by processing the KeyFrame-level visual-spatial data.
-These components are precisely detected by filtering the data through a \ac{CNN}, followed by RANSAC plane fitting for global pose estimation.
+They are detected by filtering the data through a \ac{CNN}, followed by RANSAC plane fitting for global pose estimation.
 Concurrently, the \textit{Structural Element Recognition} thread runs at fixed intervals, extracting higher-level entities, including rooms and floors, from the building components of the current (active) map.
-Eventually, the \textit{local bundle adjustment} in the \textit{Local Mapping} thread optimizes KeyFrame poses and map points for local consistency, as well as refining building components and structural elements, jointly optimizing geometric and semantic entities for accurate map reconstruction.
+Eventually, the \textit{local bundle adjustment} module in the \textit{Local Mapping} thread jointly optimizes KeyFrame poses, map points, building components, and structural elements as coupled variables in the factor graph, ensuring that geometric and semantic entities are mutually refined for accurate map reconstruction.